 - Let the Right One In featured the final fight - all we see is the male lead almost being drowned in the pool (the camera is sub-water too), then suddenly, people from above the water begin to scream, and the hand that is holding the boy down suddenly disappears.
 Cue showing the bloodbath above.
 Being a drama with supernatural elements, this really works very well, and doesn't feel like an Offscreen Moment of Awesome.

 - The Dutch film De Griezelbus did this with the final fight, only showing the shadows and people's reactions (actually, the evil monster involved in this is never shown at any point in the film).

-- A handful of fight scenes from BIONICLE's Mata Nui On-Line Game, but in contrast to many other examples, these used the trope to great effect:
+- A handful of fight scenes from BIONICLE's Mata Nui On-Line Game, due to Lego having a fairly strict "no hitting" rule at the time.
+In contrast to many other examples, these used the trope to great effect.

 - Kopaka VS the Muaka: Kopaka activates the Mask of Concealing, turning invisible for the first half of the fight.
 We only see his footprints and the flashes of his sword hitting the Muaka.
 The beast soon sees through his method, and smashes him into a snow-mound, forcing him to switch to another Mask Power.